interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 *Preconditions*

 * The BTC Parachain status in the :ref:`security` component MUST be ``RUNNING:0``.
-* A vault with id ``vaultId`` MUST be registered.
+* A Vault with id ``vaultId`` MUST be registered.
-* The vault MUST NOT be opted in.
+* The Vault MUST NOT be opted in.

 *Postconditions*

-* The vault MUST be allowed to receive nominated collateral.
+* The Vault MUST be allowed to receive nominated collateral.

 .. _optOutOfNomination: